 In order to obtain a Dematerialised Warrant, the Warrant Holder will need to provide a duly completed dematerialisation request notice ("Dematerialisation Notice") in the form set out in the Warrant Agreement (copies of which form may be obtained from the Warrant Agent) to the Warrant Agent.
-The Dematerialisation Notice cannot be given through the Electronic Platform, but notice details for providing this Dematerialisation Notice from a Warrant Holder by the Warrant Agent, the Warrant Agent will (i) verify whether the relevant Warrant Holder is recorded as a Warrant Holder in the Warrants Register for the relevant Warrants and (ii) upon confirmation thereof, instruct the Securities Settlement System to proceed with the dematerialisation of the relevant Warrants.
-Upon confirmation of completion of the dematerialisation of the relevant within the books of the Securities Settlement System, the Warrant Agent will eliminate the relevant number of Registered Warrants from the Warrants Register and the Issuer will deliver the Dematerialised Warrant Agent request into the securities account of the Warrant Holder held with KBC Bank or CBC Banque (as applicable) another financial institution.
+The Dematerialisation Notice cannot be given through the Electronic Platform, but notice details for providing this Dematerialisation Notice from a Warrant Holder by the Warrant Agent, the Warrant Agent will (i) verify whether the relevant Warrant Holder is recorded as a Warrant Holder in the Warrants Register for the relevant Warrants and (ii) upon confirmation thereof, instruct the Securities Settlement System to proceed with the dematerialisation of the relevant Warrants within the books of the Securities Settlement System, the Warrant Agent will eliminate the relevant Warrants within ten (10) Business Days as from the day of receipt of the Dematerialisation Notice by the Warrant Agent request into the securities account of the Warrant Holder held with KBC Bank or CBC Banque (as applicable) another financial institution.
 Such Dematerialisation Notice cannot be given through the Electronic Platform.

 Administrative costs will be charged by the Issuer and/or the Warrant Agent to the Warrant Holder for the dematerialisation of Registered Warrants.
-Such costs will be based on the tariffs applicable at the time of receipt of such Dematerialisation Notice by the Warrant Agent and which are set out (and updated from time to time) in the tariff card published by the Issuer on the Issuer's website under page: kbc-tarieven-beleggen.pdf (kbcgroup.eu) regarding KBC Bank Warrants and cbc-apercu-frais-investissements-retail-AA-fr.pdf (kbcgroup.eu) regarding CBC Banque Warrants.
+Such costs will be based on the tariffs applicable at the time of receipt of such Dematerialisation Notice by the Warrant Agent and which are set out (and updated from time to time) in the tariff card published by the Issuer on the Issuer's website under page: kbc-tarieven-beleggen.pdf (kbcgroup.eu) regarding KBC Bank Warrants and cbc-apercu-frais-investissements-retail-AA-fr.pdf (kbcgroup.eu) regarding CBC Banque Warrants9.